- Find Information

 Historical and Contemporary Newspapers

-- Latin American Newspapers (Readex) This link opens in a new windowMore than 280 newspapers published during the 19th and early 20th centuries.
-Includes titles from more than 20 countries in the region, from Argentina to Venezuela.
+Latin American Newspapers (Readex) This link opens in a new windowA collection of 19th and early 20th century digitized newspapers from Latin America.
+Includes titles published in English, Spanish, and Portuguese from more than 20 countries in the region, from Argentina to Venezuela.
+Coverage: 1805-1922.

 Historical Documents